Sophia-Edu-Labs/sophia-math/scenes/AIGen/scenes/en_TOPIC_Cognitive_Biases_and_Heuristics_SUB_Identification_of_Common_Biases_in_Financial_Decision_Making_chapter_5_video_03_a.typ

 #slide()[
 #text(size: 30pt, weight: "bold")[Herd Behavior]
 #v(40pt)
-Exercise 2: How can herd behavior affect financial decisions?
+How can herd behavior affect financial decisions?
 #v(40pt)
 // From the start until section one, the option is black.
 From section 2 until the end it is then turned red, because it is incorrect.
 #only("-1")[a) It leads to independent decision-making]#only("2-")[#text(fill:red)[a) It leads to independent decision-making]]